gabriel-lepinay/Workshop-CMake/file.md

 ## Your first steps

-This workshop will guide you through the compilation of a wonderful mystery game program.
-First, take a look at the build/ folder located at the root of the repository.
+This workshop will guide you through the compilation of a wonderful mystery game program in 3 parts.

+First, take a look at the ./src/ folder located at the root of the repository.
+Within this folder you can find the 3 parts of this workshop.
-Within this folder is a file named CMakeLists.txt.
+In each part you can find a file named CMakeLists.txt.
 This is the heart of CMake, and where you will be writting you CMake code.
-Within this file are already defined the source files for the first part.
-Your goal is to compile an executable using the sources defined on top of the file, and get this executable to end up at the root of the repository.

-WARNING: this project demands you to compile it using the math library. (-lm)

-## This is not very modular

-What about if you need to use your code somewhere else?
-Change the CMakeLists.txt so that you compile the source into a library (.a file), without the main.cpp.
-The library should be outputed into the lib/ directory at the root of the repository.
-Then compile the executable using the main.cpp and the library that you just created.
+## Your mission start here
+Okay buddy we found some weird code (cf. ./src/code) and we need you to compile it.

+We give you a CMakeLists.txt file in ./src/part1 to help you in your mission.

+We need you to compile it with the .h files in the ./include folder and locate the output to the root.

+As you see your first binary using CMake was created.
+We found this weird code (cf. src/code)

+Hint: Take a look to `set`, `include_directories` and `add_executable`.
 ## This is a very bad game

 This game is quite bad as of know.
 Lets add a bit more fun by adding another library.